gracjanj/Reflection-Tracer/README.md

 4. Crawl website manually/automatically.
 5. Results will be available in the Follower tab
     - Request 1 is the request that introduced value to the application
-    - Request 2 is the request that triggered the response containing value from step 1
+    - Request 2 is the request that triggered the response containing reflected value
     - Response is the response that contains reflected value

 # Changelog